Southeast Arizona Hummingbirds and More Spectacular Birding

 Our southeastern Arizona trips cover the best locations around Tucson, Madera Canyon, Patagonia, the canyons near Sierra Vista, and the Chiricahua Mountains.
 You should expect to see nearly 200 species of birds.

-Day 1: Arrival in Tucson.
-Birding at Agua Caliente Park.
+Day 1: Arrival flights and birding in Tucson.

 Find below our Southeast Arizona Hummingbirds and More Detailed Itinerary or download it.